-Students take 2 compulsory modules (15 credits each) on each of the first two semesters, each year.
-A core research project is taken in semester 3 (60 credits) of the second year.
+Students take 4 compulsory modules (15 credits each) on each of the first two semesters.
+A core research project is taken in semester 3 (60 credits).

-The modules that conform the program are, per stream:
+The modules that conform the programme are, per stream:

-Stream 1: Vision and Robotics (default)
+Stream 1: Language and Agents (default)